Thursday, 5:59 AM.

 Unfortunately, their teacher actually kept them busy all period with school related things, so Leah didn't have much of a chance to talk to her new friend.
 And when the bell rang, Jack was out the door before it even stopped ringing.

 Leah looked around at all the lucky little people who got to go home now, she didn't.
-As much as she wanted to go home she had to stay after for the Honors Society that her mother had forced her to join since it looked good on college applications.
+As much as she wanted to go home she had to stay after for Honors Society, because it looked good on college applications.

 Jack made his way to the school library where he calmly sat down and appreciated the silence before opening his book.
 He wasn't going home.
 He had no intention of practicing to play happy little family, and he hated to be told what to do.